The American Harp Journal Collegiate Writers Award

 GUIDELINES

 Thank you for your interest in participating in The American Harp Journal Collegiate Writers Award.
 The AHS has established this award with the intention of identifying and fostering young writers in our harp community.
-In 2023, the winning article will be published in the summer issue of The American Harp Journal.
+The AHS has established this award with the intention of identifying and fostering worthwhile scholarship from young writers in our harp community, with winning submissions to be published in the American Harp Journal.
 Article submissions will be evaluated anonymously on the quality of writing and the significance of the content to the wider harp world.
 Criteria will include thoroughness of research, clarity of point of view, and the presentation of new and/or newly framed interpretations of issues and topics of concern to all harpists.

 Submissions should be emailed to AHJEditor@harpsociety.org and will be reviewed by members of The American Harp Journal Editorial Board.
 The decision of the judges is final.